AzEditorialWkGrp/VDI/README.md

 * An Azure Standard or Premium File Share up to 20TB in size
 * Demo projects and media on the Azure File Share ready for testing

-## Prerequisites
+## Prerequisites before deploying

-There are a number of prerequisites you must have to successfully deploy this infrastructure.
+There are a number of prerequisites you must have to successfully deploy this infrastructure

 **Pre-requisites:.
 Teradici CAM License (PCoIP registration code)**

-* In order to proceed with the deployment a valid Teradici subscription should be active.
+* A valid Teradici subscription should be active
-* If you require to purchase a subscription visit their website here (link).
+* If you require to purchase a subscription or require a demo license visit their website here https://connect.teradici.com/contact-us
-* Teradici will provide a registration code which will be utilised in the deployment, ensure you have this to hand
+* Teradici will provide a registration code which will be utilised in the deployment

 **Pre-requisites: Storage Account Key**

 * In order to access the demo assets and VM image, the script will request a storage key- this will be provided to you by Microsoft.
 You will be unable to successfully deploy the demo resources without this key.
-Please ensure you have this key available prior to deploying the script.
+Please ensure you have this key available prior to deploying the script

 **CAM Pre-requisite:**
 Create the CAM service account